abulka/abulka.github.io/content/projects/libraries/europi-script-utils.md

 <u>Slow screen updates in EuroPi</u>

-Screen updates in EuroPi are a blocking operation and take a long time relative to the ms activity of signals and interrupts.
+Screen updates in EuroPi are a blocking operation and take a long time relative to the *millisecond* level of activity of signals and interrupts.
 This means incoming triggers can easily be missed and interrupts won't fire.
 The scheduler class can help with this problem.
 For example, you can schedule to update the screen at a regular interval, rather than updating the screen every time you change a value.
 Even better, you can use the scheduler to update the screen only when the value has changed, rather than every time through the loop.
 This is accomplished by scheduling the screen update task only when needed, and ensure that the screen update task function does not reschedule itself.

 If you are not using the Scheduler class, you should use a flag to indicate when the screen needs updating and only update the screen when the flag